Trey Ideker, PhD

 Email: tideker@ucsd.edu

-Assistant: Charlotte Marquez, idekeradmin@ucsd.edu
+Assistant: idekeradmin@ucsd.edu

 About Dr. Trey Ideker

-Trey Ideker, PhD, is a 20-year Professor of Medicine, Bioengineering and Computer Science, and former Chief of Genetics, at the University of California San Diego (UCSD).
+Trey Ideker, PhD, is a 21-year Professor of Medicine, Bioengineering and Computer Science, and former Chief of Genetics, at the University of California San Diego (UCSD).
 Additionally, he is Director or Co-Director of the Bridge2AI Functional Genomics Data Generation Program, the Cancer Cell Map Initiative, the National Resource for Network Biology, and the UCSD Graduate Program in Bioinformatics and Systems Biology, all NIH-funded efforts.

 Ideker received BS and MEng degrees in Computer Science from MIT and a PhD in Genome Sciences from the University of Washington under Drs.
 Lee Hood and Dick Karp.
 He was then a David Baltimore Fellow at the Whitehead Institute before joining the UCSD faculty in 2003.
 Presently, Ideker serves on the Board of Scientific Advisors to the NIH National Cancer Institute and, formerly, to the National Human Genome Research Institute.
 He also serves on the editorial boards of Cell, Cell Systems, PLoS Computational Biology, and Molecular Systems Biology.
 He was named a Top 10 Innovator by Technology Review, received the 2009 ICSB Overton Prize, and is a Fellow of the AAAS, AIMBE and ISCB organizations.
 Since 2020 he has been named a Web of Science Highly Cited Researcher (top 1% by citations).